layer5io/containers-101-workshop/lab-3/README.md

     xflngp99u1r9pn7bryqbbrrvq     win000046           Ready               Active
     ```

     Commands against the swarm can only be issued from the manager node.
-Attempting to run the above command against `node2` or the Windows node would result in an error.
+Attempting to run the above command against `node2` or `node3` would result in an error.

     ```
     $ docker node ls